UNDP กรุงเทพฮับในภูมิภาค

 - Enable Diversity and Inclusion: LEVEL 3: Appreciate benefits of diverse workforce and champion inclusivity.

-- 2030 Agenda: Peace.
+- 2030 Agenda: Prosperity.

 - Required Skills and Experience.